-The cleanliness of our classrooms and school facilities are often manned by some 1,000 sweeper cleaners within the education system.
-It would be remiss, were our Government to increase the wages of the teachers and education administrators without addressing those persons who are essential to school health and maintenance and the care of the most precious resource - our children.
-I am pleased to announce, therefore, that with effect from $1^{st}$ September, 2015 every part-time hourly paid cleaner will receive \$312 per hour, a 54 per cent increase.
+6.18 Mr. Speaker, the cleanliness of our classrooms and school facilities are often manned by some 1000 sweeper cleaners within the education system.
+It would be remiss, were our

+Government to increase the wages of the teachers and education administrators without addressing those persons who are essential to school health and maintenance and the care of the most precious resource - our children.
+I am pleased to announce, therefore, that with effect from September 1, 2015 every part time hourly paid cleaner will receive \$312 per hour, reflecting a 54 percent increase.